+The figures shown in this column for the offense of rape were reported using the revised Uniform Crime Reporting (UCR) definition of rape.
+See the data declaration for further explanation.
 The figures shown in this column for the offense of rape were reported using the legacy UCR definition of rape.
-See Data Declaration for further explanation.
+See the data declaration for further explanation.